andrew/ultimate-awesome/README.md

 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
 - [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
-- [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
+- [redis-ai-resources](https://github.com/redis-developer/redis-ai-resources) - ✨ A curated list of awesome community resources, integrations, and examples of Redis in the AI ecosystem.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.